 Setting source filtering to blackhole is the least restrictive, blocking IPs where replies would go to an explicit blackholed route.
-Blackhole routes can be configured manually or via BGP using a specific community tag to define routes which are specificall invalid (without even an ICMP error).
+Blackhole routes can be configured manually to define routes which are specificall invalid (without even an ICMP error).

 The routing look up to check the source IP is normally done in the routing table of the interface.
 However, it is possible to set a source-filter-table which allows the check to be done in a different routing table.
 This usually only makes sense when used with the blackhole option.
 It allows a separate routing table to be used to define source filtering explicitly if needed.